Sveučilište u Zagrebu (University of Zagreb) – established in CroatiaRole

 In addition to the Federal Administration for Geodetic and Real Property Affairs of FBiH, there are also four cantonal-level stand alone geodetic administrations, and 79 municipal departments responsible for geodetic and real property affairs, real estate cadastre, and land cadastre.

-Agencija na katastar na nedvižnosti (Agency for Real Estate Cadastre) – Established in Macedonia
+Agencija na katastar na nedvižnosti (Agency for Real Estate Cadastre) – Established in North Macedonia

 AREC’s responsibilities are: